-3.12.2 The stability of dry cargo ships of the restricted area of navigation R2-RSN shall be checked for the loading conditions listed in 3.2, as well as for the case of holds partly filled with heavy cargoes (ore, scrap metal, etc.) at the draught to the load line.
+3.12.2 The stability shall be checked for the loading conditions listed in 3.2, as well as for the case of holds partly filled with heavy cargoes (ore, scrap metal, etc.) at the draught to the load line.

-3.12.3 The stability as concerns the acceleration criterion $K^$ is considered satisfactory if in the loading condition under consideration the calculated acceleration (in fractions of g) does not exceed the permissible value, i.e. the following condition is fulfilled:
+3.12.3 The stability as concerns the acceleration criterion K^ is considered satisfactory if in the loading condition under consideration the following condition is fulfilled: